eonarheim/TypeState/README.md

 TypedFSM
 ========

-A strongly typed finite state machine for TypeScript or JavaScript.
+TypedFSM is a strongly typed finite state machine for TypeScript or JavaScript.
 Finite state machines are useful for modeling complicated flows and keeping track of state.

 Installation methods: